yungnickyoung/Python-3-Cheatsheet/README.md

 class 'complex'
 ```

 Integers have unlimited precision.
 Floating point numbers are usually implemented using `double` in C, and are therefore system-dependent.
 Complex numbers have a real and imaginary part, which can be accessed using `z.real` and `z.imag`, respectively.
-Complex numbers include 'j' appended to a numeric literal.
+Complex numbers must include `j` appended to a numeric literal (`0j` is acceptable for when you want a `complex` value with no imaginary part).

 The standard libarary includes additional numeric types, [Fraction](https://docs.python.org/3/library/fractions.html#module-fractions)s which hold rationals, and [Decimal](https://docs.python.org/3/library/decimal.html#module-decimal)s which hold floating-point numbers with user-definable precision.